Electric (Paul Rodgers album)

 Electric is the fourth studio album by Paul Rodgers, of Free and Bad Company fame.
 It was recorded at Lartington Hall Studios near Barnard Castle in the North East of England and was released in 2000.

+It is Rodgers' last solo album to feature Geoff Whitehorn, Jaz Lochrie and Jim Copley on guitar, bass and drums, respectively, although Lochrie would go on to play with Rodgers in a reformed Bad Company, appearing on the In Concert: Merchants of Cool live album.